 The HOLD# pin pauses active serial sequences without resetting the clocking sequence.
 This pin is active after every power up and only operates during SPI single-bit and dual-bit modes.
-SST26VF016B ships with the IOC bit set to '0' and the HOLD# pin function enabled.
+Two factory configurations are available: SST26VF064B ships with the IOC bit set to '0' and the HOLD# pin function enabled; SST26VF064BA ships with the IOC bit set to '1' and the HOLD# pin function disabled.
 The HOLD# pin is always disabled in SQI mode and only works in SPI single-bit and dual-bit read mode.